dariopellegrini/Spike/README.md

 ```

 ### Request
-This returns a suspending function to use within a coroutine.
+Here is returned a suspending function to use within a coroutine.
 ```kotlin
 CoroutineScope(Dispatchers.Main).launch {
             try {